6. Private servants

 The validity of a private servant’s identity card is linked to the validity of the employer’s identity card.
 The card will initially be issued twice for six months and afterwards for a maximum period of one year, unless the contract with the employer has a shorter duration.

-Private servants are expected to collect their cards (with a valid ID) in person from the Ministry’s Protocol Department, located at Rijnstraat 8, 2515 XP The Hague, after receiving notification that it is ready for collection.
+Private servants are expected to collect their identity cards (with a valid ID) in person from the Ministry’s Protocol Department, located at Rijnstraat 8, 2515 XP The Hague, after receiving notification that the card is ready for collection.

 6.6 Mandatory provisions of Dutch employment legislation

 It is imperative that the terms and conditions of employment comply with the mandatory provisions of Dutch employment legislation.
-The employer and employee may opt for the applicability of a foreign legal system as the basis of an employment contract, but even then the contract should contain the mandatory provisions of Dutch legislation.
+Even if the employer and employee opt for the applicability of a foreign legal system as the basis of an employment contract, the contract must comply with the mandatory provisions of Dutch legislation.

 Mandatory provisions of Dutch employment legislation include the following: